DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-18-managing-users.md

 The email address must be unique to the organisation.
 If the user enters an email address that is already in use by another user, we show the error:

 > Email address already in use

+## Further considerations

+We considered some changes that we did not implement.
+These included:

+- preventing free email account addresses
+- telling users how we use DfE Sign-in
+- implementing a simple permissions structure

+### Preventing free email account addresses

+We considered preventing free email accounts like AOL, Gmail, Hotmail, Outlook, and Yahoo, but we did not implement this change because we did not observe a user need.

+### Telling users how we use DfE Sign-in

+Users can only sign in to the service with a DfE Sign-in account.

+The email address entered must match the one used in the invitation.
+We use the email address to link the organisation to the user.

+If the email address does not match, the user:

+- may not be able to sign in to the service
+- may be able to sign in to the service but not see the organisation’s part of the service

+We need to consider how we communicate this in our email notifications.

+### Implementing a simple permissions structure

+When users invite others to the service, they can carry out all tasks, including:

+- adding and removing users
+- managing mentors
+- making claims for funding

+We considered implementing a simple admin and user permission structure but did not observe a user need.